Skip to main content

 HTTP cloud functions require the scf_bootstrap startup script and specific port configuration.

-Edit src/main/resources/application.properties to ensure the cloud function environment uses port 9000:
+Edit src/main/resources/application.properties to ensure cloud functions use port 9000:

 server.port=${PORT:8080}